miromatagne/TikZOverflow/README.md

 ## Using TikZOverflow

 TikZOverflow requires Java 11, PDFBox 2.0.19 (and its dependencies) and a LaTeX compiler.
 The unit tests need to be run with JUnit 5.4.
-To compile the project, you will need to install ant.
+To compile the project, you will need ant.

 ## Compilation
 Run the ant command with the tikzoverflow.xml structure file.